Overview of Viruses

 Vaccines

-Vaccines work by stimulating immunity.
-Viral vaccines in general use include vaccines for
+Vaccines stimulate a person's immune system to prevent infection or severe disease by a virus.
+Anti-viral vaccines in general use include vaccines for

-Adenovirus, smallpox, and mpox vaccines, as well as Rift Valley fever and eastern equine encephalitis vaccines are available but used only in high-risk groups (eg, military recruits).
+Adenovirus, smallpox, and mpox vaccines are available but used only in high-risk groups (eg, susceptible individuals during an outbreak, military personnel).

 Multiple vaccines for prevention of COVID-19, caused by SARS-CoV-2, have been developed, including mRNA and other types of vaccines.

 Viral diseases can be eradicated by effective vaccines.
 Smallpox was eradicated in 1978, and the cattle plague rinderpest (caused by a virus closely related to human measles virus) was eradicated in 2011.
-Extensive vaccination has almost eradicated polio worldwide, but cases still occur in areas with incomplete immunization, such as sub-Saharan Africa and southern Asia.
+Extensive vaccination has almost eradicated polio worldwide, but cases still occur in areas with incomplete immunization.
+From 2022-2024, cases occurred only in Pakistan and Afghanistan (1).
 Measles has been almost eradicated from some parts of the world, notably the Americas, but because measles is highly contagious and vaccination coverage is incomplete, even in regions where it is considered eradicated, final eradication is not imminent.

-The prospects for development of vaccines and eradication of other more intractable virus infections (such as HIV) are presently uncertain.
+The prospects for development of vaccines and eradication of other clinically important viral infections (such as HIV) are presently uncertain.

 Immune globulins are available for passive immune prophylaxis in limited situations.
-They can be used preexposure (eg, for hepatitis A), postexposure (eg, for rabies, varicella, respiratory syncytial virus, hepatitis), and for treating disease (eg, eczema vaccinatum).
+They can be used preexposure (eg, for hepatitis A), postexposure (eg, for rabies, varicella, hepatitis B), and for treating disease (eg, eczema vaccinatum).

 Protective measures